sugar-glider27/hawaii-google-maps-analysis/README.md

 ### Why We Expected This Model to Perform Better

 The baseline model relied only on average rating and review count.
 However, business closures are often correlated with changes in customer engagement rather than simply low ratings.
-By incorporating additional feautures, the final model mau indicate whether a business is becoming inactive or losing customers.
+By incorporating additional feautures, the final model may indentify businesses that are becoming inactive or losing customers.

 ## Fairness Analysis